Prayforhanluo/HiCHap_master/README.md

 5 | assignment target (R1 means assigned by R1, R2 means assigned by R2, Both means both mate can be assigned)

 ### matrix

 Interaction Matrix Construction.
-Finally, cooler format file will be generate.
+The cooler format file will be generated.
-For this sub-command, U need to set the output-folder path. the matrix wiill be saved in cooler files at different resolutions.
+For this sub-command, You need to set the output-folder path.
+The matrix will be saved in cooler files at different resolutions

 For traditional Hi-C pipeline

 	$ hichap matrix -b GM12878_R1_workspace/Filtered_Bed GM12878_R2_worspace/Filtered_Bed -N -o ./GM12878_Matrix
 	  -gs ./genome/genomeSize -wR 2000000 1000000 -lR 200000 40000 20000

-For haplotype-resolved Hi-C pipeline
+For Hi-C haplotype pipeline

 	$ hichap matrix -b GM12878_R1_workspace/Allelic_Bed GM12878_R2_workspace/Allelic_Bed -o ./GM12878_Matrix
 	 -gs ./genome/genomeSize -wR 5000000 2000000 -lR 500000 40000

-The Imputation parameters can be changed. try help for more information.
+The Imputation parameters can be changed. try --help for more information.

-!!!Notice !!!
+**!!!
+Notice !!!**

 The traditional matrix in cool are balanced by ICE.

-The haplotype-resolved matrix in cool are not balanced.
-The raw count value are already corrected by HiCHap and the type is float.
+The haplotype-resolved matrices are not stored as balance data in cool way.
+The raw count values in haplotype-resolved matrices are already corrected by HiCHap and the type is float.

 The Gap file are saved into NPZ file.U can use numpy to load it.